toenails6/Blind_Locomotion_Go1/README.md

 Note that reward weights are specified in the robot specific training environment configuration: `UnitreeGo1_BlindLocomotionEnvCfg`.

 ### Events
-Check details in `source/Blind_Locomotion_Go1/Blind_Locomotion_Go1/tasks/manager_based/blind_locomotion_go1/Blind_Locomotion_env.py`:
+Check details in `source/
+Blind_Locomotion_Go1/
+Blind_Locomotion_Go1/
+tasks/manager_based/
+blind_locomotion_go1/
+Blind_Locomotion_env.py`:
 ```
 @configclass
 class EventCfg:
     """Configuration for events."""
     ...
 ```
 - The generated terrain is a single entity for all robots in the training episode.
-And so has maximum friction settings.
+And so has maximum friction settings of 1.
 Frictions settings will differ between the generated robots.

 - Each time robots are regenerated, randomized physics settings, such as friction coefficients, masses, and inertias will be assigned.

 - Robots currently have external disturbance terms, such as external torque and forces, but are set to 0.
 Further tuning is needed.

-- Robots are generated in random positions and initial states in their own terrain designed by the Isaac Lab curriculum manager.
+- Robots are generated in random positions and initial states in their own terrain designated by the Isaac Lab curriculum manager.

 Events are context dependent and are not compared with the original work.